Institute of Management Accountants

 IMA is responsible for establishing an investigative and disciplinary (I&D) system for its members and, accordingly, has established Board Policy C-400 “Ethics Compliance Procedures.”
 IMA reports that the investigative and disciplinary processes within C-400 is in line with the SMO 6 requirements.

-IMA has regularly demonstrated that it has an ongoing process in place to maintain its level of fulfillment with the SMO 6 obligations and is committed to continuous improvement.
+IMA has regularly demonstrated an ongoing process to maintain its level of fulfillment with the SMO 6 obligations and is committed to continuous improvement.

 SMO 7: International Financial Reporting Standards